shivam-k09/ArduinoIncubator/README.md

 # ArduinoIncubator
-Arduino based incubator eggs or microbiological samples
+Arduino based incubator for eggs or microbiological samples